Dettrax/Dettrax.github.io/README.md

 Developed an advanced oil price prediction system combining ARIMA and GARCH models for price and volatility Time Series forecasting, respectively.
 Achieved a 17% performance enhancement over traditional attention mechanisms by integrating the novel MAMBA model.
 Optimized system performance with LSTM models via Optuna, incorporating XGBoost and leveraging historical data and news sentiments for improved predictive accuracy.

 ## Conference/Talks
-- Presented research work of MambaG2G at SEA-Crocs 2024, Stanford University.
+- Presented research work "A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers" at SEA-CROGS 2024, Stanford University.

 ## Professional Experience